 Assessment

-• an objective structured clinical examination (OSCE).
-The OSCE provides students with an opportunity to demonstrate their ability to undertake a holistic assessment of the newborn including their ability to make appropriate referrals and develop evidence based plans of care.
+The OSCE and documentation provides students with opportunity to demonstrate ability to undertake an holistic examination of the newborn, to include making appropriate referrals and developing a plan of care aligned to national standards.

 Campus